-Guns and Domestic Violence Laws at the Federal Level
+Domestic Violence Gun Laws at the Federal Level

 - The abuser should be a current or ex-spouse, the mother or father of your child, or have lived with you at some point.

-- The abuser should have been notified about the restraining order hearing so that he or she had an opportunity to attend.
+- The abuser must have been notified of the domestic violence restraining order hearing so that they had an opportunity to attend.

 - The restraining order should identify the abuser as a threat to you or your child's physical safety.

 - The restraining order should prohibit behavior that threatens or creates a fear of physical injury.

 The Gun Control Act firearms prohibitions provide certain exceptions to military, law enforcement, and other government personnel.
 In other words, people who use guns in the course of their work.
 In some instances, they are exempt from the ban; in others, they are not.